International Depositary Authority of Canada (IDAC)

 Making the Original Deposit

-Requirements to Be Met by the Depositor: We require that depositors complete the Statement in The Case of An Original Deposit (form BP/1) in order to meet the requirements of the Budapest Treaty.
-In the event of later amendments to the scientific description and/or proposed taxonomic designation the depositor must complete the BP/7 form.
+Requirements to Be Met by the Depositor: We require depositors to complete the Statement in The Case of An Original Deposit (form BP/1) in order to meet the requirements of the Budapest Treaty.
+In the event of later amendments to the scientific description and/or proposed taxonomic designation, the depositor must complete the BP/7 form.
 In the case of a new deposit made under Article 4 of the Budapest Treaty the depositor must complete form BP/2.

 Official Notifications to the Depositor: Notifications of receipt and viability are issued on the mandatory international forms (BP/4 and BP/9, respectively).
 Attestation of receipt of an amendment of the scientific description and/or proposed taxonomic designation is issued on form BP/8.
 If requested, notification of furnishing of a sample to a third party is issued on form BP/14.